-PLEASE NOTE: Cefas will not be providing the data or information required for the completion of this work.
+PLEASE NOTE: Cefas will not be providing the data or information required for the completion of this project work.
 It is the responsibility of the Supplier to source and access this.
-Your approach must be outline in your bid submission.
+Your approach to sourcing required data and information must be outlined in your bid submission.

-The Supplier is required to lead on the preparation and production of the report and highlevel report card with input and review by the OCPP team.
-The template for the report card and the required report length will be agreed with the OCPP team.
+The Supplier is required to lead on the preparation and production of the report and high-level report card and presentation, with input and review by the OCPP team.
+The template for the report card, the required report length and presentation, will be agreed with the OCPP team.